 20. Keep a Journal of How to Train a Puppy

-This may sound excessive, but recording your puppy’s habits and patterns in some journal is a great help in training.
+This may sound excessive, but recording your puppy’s habits and patterns in some journals is a great help in training.

 You can have ready information when you’re drawing up your puppy’s schedule and routine.

-You can also see how his habits are evolving as he grows up – so you can adapt training and schedules accordingly.
+You can also see how his habits evolve as he grows – so you can adapt training and schedules accordingly.

-Lastly, it can be an invaluable reference for your vet in case he ever needs it.
+Lastly, it can be an invaluable reference for your vet if he ever needs it.

 The “den instinct” refers to a dog’s ingrained reluctance to soil its own home, or “den.”

-This is something puppies learn once they’re grown enough that their mother doesn’t need to clean them up.
+Puppies learn this once they’re grown enough that their mother doesn’t need to clean them up.
 And all dogs generally have it.

 So, use it!